seadowg/matilda-maybe/README.md

 ## Description

 'Maybe' not 'Maeby'.
-This is an implementation of the Maybe monad used in [Haskell](http://www.haskell.org/haskellwiki/Maybe).
+This is an implementation of the Maybe monad similar to that used [Haskell](http://www.haskell.org/haskellwiki/Maybe).
 Monads provide a safe way to create non deterministic programs (for example, when not all values are known at compile time).
 The Maybe monad allows programmers to